Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Linear systems and their stability

 and taking $c>1$ for $p>2$ and $c<1$ for $p<2$, we come to a contradiction to the choice of $a_m$. \end{proof}

 As a corollary of Lemma~\ref{lem:quadratic}, we obtain \begin{proposition} Consider a system $\Sigma(A,B)$ with $C$-admissible $B$.
-Let $V$ is a quadratic ISS Lyapunov function for $\Sigma(A,B)$ with $\sigma(r)=ar^2$ for some $a>0$.
+Let $V$ be a quadratic ISS Lyapunov function for $\Sigma(A,B)$ with $\sigma(r)=ar^2$ for some $a>0$.
 Then $V$ is an $L^2$-ISS Lyapunov function. \end{proposition}

+\amc{ \begin{remark} Let $A$ generate an exponentially stable semigroup $T$ on a Hilbert space $X$. \begin{itemize} \item[(i)] If $B$ is $C$-admissible, but not 2-admissible, then there is no coercive quadratic $L^p$-ISS Lyapunov function for $p\in[1,+\infty)$.
+As if such a function would exist, then $p=2$ by Proposition~\ref{prop:Restrictions-quadratic-LFs}, $\Sigma(A,B)$ would be $L^2$-ISS by Proposition~\ref{prop:L2-ISS-Lyapunov-suff-cond}, which would imply that $B$ is 2-admissible, a contradiction.

+\item[(ii)] At the same time, under certain (verifiable) assumptions on $A$, \cite[Theorem 5.3]{JMP20} ensures for $\infty$-admissible $B$ the existence of a non-coercive quadratic ISS Lyapunov function $V$ for $\Sigma(A,B)$ with $\sigma(r)=ar^2$ for some $a>0$.
+Proposition~\ref{prop:Linfty-ISS-Lyapunov-fun-and-L2-ISS-Lf} shows that $V$ is an $L^2$-ISS Lyapunov function.
+It has to be non-coercive by the above argument.
+In particular, this means that $C$-admissibility of $B$ together with the existence of a non-coercive $L^2$-ISS Lyapunov function does not ensure $L^2$-ISS, i.e. coercivity in Proposition~\ref{prop:L2-ISS-Lyapunov-suff-cond} cannot be relaxed to non-coercivity.
+This indicates that non-coercive Lyapunov theory is well-suited for analysis of systems with continuous or $L^\infty$ inputs, but is not suited for analysis of $L^p$-ISS with $p\in[1,+\infty)$. \end{itemize}